jleath/Gitlet/hw4/spec/hw4.md

 ![full](http://upload.wikimedia.org/wikipedia/commons/thumb/6/67/Circular_buffer_-_6789345.svg/500px-Circular_buffer_-_6789345.svg.png)

 Note that the 6 was enqueued at the leftmost entry of the array (i.e. the buffer wraps around, like a ring).
 At this point, the ring buffer is full, and if another enqueue() is performed, then an Exception will occur.
-You will manually throw this exception.
-These will be covered Monday in class, so if you're starting earlier than Monday, you'll need to either wait or read about exceptions in HFJ.
+You will manually throw this Exception.
+These will be covered Monday in class, so if you're starting earlier than Monday, you'll need to either wait or read ahead about exceptions in HFJ.

 We recommend you maintain one integer instance variable `first` that stores the index of the least recently inserted item; maintain a second integer instance variable `last` that stores the index one beyond the most recently inserted item.
 To insert an item, put it at index `last` and increment `last`.
 To remove an item, take it from index `first` and increment `first`.
 When either index equals capacity, make it wrap-around by changing the index to 0.
+Our skeleton file provides starter code along these lines.
+You're welcome to do something else if you'd like, since these variables are private and thus our tester will not be able to see them anyway.

 Implement RingBuffer to throw a run-time exception if the client attempts to `enqueue()` into a full buffer or call `dequeue()` or `peek()` on an empty buffer.
-Again, we'll be covering exceptions on Monday, so hold off until then (or read ahead).
+Again, we'll be covering exceptions on Monday, so hold off until then (or read ahead in HFJ).

 Once you've fleshed out the TODOs, make sure `ArrayRingBuffer` compiles before moving on.
-Make sure to write a `TestArrayRingBuffer` class (either before or after your write `ArrayRingBuffer`). `TestArrayRingBuffer.java` will not be graded.
+Make sure to add tests `TestArrayRingBuffer` class (either before or after your write `ArrayRingBuffer`). `TestArrayRingBuffer.java` will not be graded.
+To run TestArrayRingBuffer you'll need to run the following command from your hw4 folder as described in this [common package gotchas slide](https://docs.google.com/presentation/d/1gqOPEcnJ16ILEylpfIPITDacZZzs862DtUmGG_Aqql0/pub?start=false&loop=false&delayms=3000&slide=id.g7a41441c3_1155).

+    java synthesizer.TestArrayRingBuffer

 While we're at it, here's a new rule: You're now welcome to share test code for HW and lab.
 You should continue to not sure test code for projects.
 Feel free to put tests up on Piazza for this HW in the HW4 thread.

 <a name="string"></a>  Task 4:  Finishing up the Package
 --------------------------------

-Finally, we want to flesh out `GuitarString`, which uses an `ArrayRingBuffer` to replicate the sound of a plucked string!
+Finally, we want to flesh out `GuitarString`, which uses an `ArrayRingBuffer` to replicate the sound of a plucked string.
 We'll be using the Karplus-Strong algorithm, which is quite easy to implement with a BoundedQueue.

-The Karplus-Algorithm is simply the following three steps
+The Karplus-Algorithm is simply the following three steps:

  1. Replace every item in a BoundedQueue with random noise (double values between -0.5 and 0.5).
  2. Remove the front double in the BoundedQueue and average it with the next double in the BQ (hint: use `dequeue()` and `peek()`) multiplied by an energy decay factor of 0.996.